-Founded in 2008, What’s The Harm is a website that looks at pseudoscience and the damage it causes to both health and economy.
-While this site produces credible information they are lacking transparency in ownership, authors, and location.
+Founded in 2008, What’s The Harm is a website that looks at pseudoscience and the damage it causes to both health and the economy.
+While this site produces credible information, it lacks transparency in ownership, authors, and location.

 Funded by / Ownership

 What’s the Harm does not openly disclose ownership, and revenue appears to be derived from advertising.